Green That Life

 Know When to Seek Help

-Sometimes the fear and anxiety is debilitating, and professional help is needed.
+Sometimes the fear and anxiety are debilitating, and professional help is needed.
 In such instances, consult with your general practitioner for guidance on appropriate forms of treatment.

 Share